Review the information presented here in the online program and complete the survey BEFORE Friday, January 17.

 Our success coaches can help you identify resources and explore strategies to create a foundation for student success in college.
 Meet the coaches ->

 Tutoring is a valuable resource that can assist you with a variety of academic needs including: clarifying course content, study skills, test prep, organization, notes, time management, and writing assignments.
-Tutors are available in-person or online — and it’s completely FREE!
+Tutors are available in-person or online — and completely FREE!
 Tell me more about tutoring ->

 BC3 recognizes that disclosing a disability is a personal choice that every student may exercise.
 We respect this choice!
 The Office of Access & Disability Resources is here to help you access accommodations based on your needs.
 Learn more about access & disability->